emmanuelq2/StatisticalInference/README.md

 This exercise is asking you to use your knowledge of the theory given in class to relate the two distributions.

-###.
-Now in the second portion of the class, we're going to analyze the ToothGrowth data in the R datasets package.
+### Analyze the ToothGrowth data in the R datasets package.

 * Load the ToothGrowth data and perform some basic exploratory data analyses
 * Provide a basic summary of the data.